Checkmk

 As with any update to production software, you should check that your backups are up to date before performing the update of Checkmk.

-What do you have to do?
+What will you need to do?
 If you create your backups automatically via Setup > Maintenance > Backups, check there that your backups are up to date and that the most recent backup jobs have completed without errors.

 For more information, see the articles on Backups and on Backing up and restoring sites.